mqtthiqs/at-doc/docs/modules/play.md

 - **Spread:** Channel-locality of each play head.
 At 0%, each play head reads only the channels it is assigned to (see the global [Spread](../atelier/multichannel.md#spread) section); at 100%, each play head reads all channels in parallel (multi-mono).
 - **Gain:** Output gain of all playheads.
 Combined with the gain of playhead.
 - **Fade:** Combined length of the fade-in and fade-out envelope.
 In loop mode it determines the cross fade time.
-- **Slant:** Distribution of fade time between fade in and fade out.
+- **Slant:** Ratio of time spent fading in vs. fading out.
 At 0% the attack is instant and the entire time is used for the fade out; at 50% the envelope is symmetric; at 100% the envelope is slanted towards the right.
 - **Ease:** Easing curve of the applied fades, from linear (0%), to abrupt (100%).
-- **Declick:** Time of short fade that is applied to suppress clicking.
-This fade is applied on play, pause and loops.
+- **Declick:** Minimum time of any fades.
+A value of 0 allows clicks; anything above smoothly fades any transition: start, stop, (cross-)fade.

 ---